Duna (TV channel)

 Duna TV is managed and primarily funded by the Media Service Support and Asset Management Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, abbreviated MTVA).
-This government organization, formed in 2011, also manages the public service broadcasters Magyar Televízió and Magyar Rádió as well as the Hungarian news agency Magyar Távirati Iroda.
+This government organisation, formed in 2011, also manages the public service broadcasters Magyar Televízió and Magyar Rádió as well as the Hungarian news agency Magyar Távirati Iroda.

 On 1 July 2015, Duna TV as well as the media channels of three other public media organizations managed by the MTVA were merged into a single organization called Duna Media Service (Duna Médiaszolgáltató).
 This organization is the legal successor to Duna TV and is an active member of the European Broadcasting Union.

 History

 Duna TV went on the air in December 1992 as the first Hungarian TV station to broadcast over satellite.
 Its mission is to create and broadcast programming for and news about Hungarian minority communities beyond Hungary's borders in order to help maintain their national/ethnic identity.

+In 1993, it received an injection worth the equivalent of US$28 million from the Hungarian government and a change in executives.

 A few years later, Duna TV became the first Hungarian station to broadcast 24 hours a day.
 In 2004, Duna TV began to broadcast in North America, South America and Australia.
 In 2006, Duna TV started its Channel II (Autonomy TV, today Duna World).

 Duna TV had been originally funded from a television licence fee imposed on owners of television sets.
 However, in July 2002, the government abolished the fee and began to partially fund the broadcaster through direct payments, with additional funding coming from advertising and commercial activities.

 In 2010, after Magyar Televízió withdrew from the Eurovision Song Contest that year due to financial reasons, Duna TV attempted to move from an approved participant to an active member of the European Broadcasting Union in order to continue Hungary's participation in the event.
 While a decision ultimately was not made in time for Duna TV to participate, Duna TV did air the 2010 contest.
 Magyar Televízió returned for the 2011 contest.